ROOOO/YtbAudioDL/README.md

  2. PlayList

 ## Release Log
+ - v0.2.0
+  1. Get all playlists and choose what you are going to download.
  - v0.1.1
   1. Add local file existing detected test.
 It is no need for downloading the same audio file again.
  - v0.1.0